|

 it was practically impossible to have coverage.

-Later the streets were paved and the fire
+Eventually, the streets were paved and the fire

 department changed from mules to horses because of their speed.